Project Events, Risks and Issues

 Accessing the Events Tab

-Managing events, including risks and issues, can be done by clicking on the Events tab in the Project Workspace (accessible by clicking on any project hyperlink from a page that lists projects).
+Step 1: Click on the Events tab in the Project Workspace (accessible by clicking on any project hyperlink from a page that lists projects).

 You will be presented with the screen pictured below.
 In the below example, Change Requests is the first event type in the defined Project Event Types list, so the page defaults to show Change Request.
 The system remembers the last event type you were on, even after logoff.

-To see other event types, click the hamburger icon in the upper left of the page, just below the Project Info header.
+Step 2: To see other event types, click the hamburger icon in the upper left of the page, just below the Project Info header.
 All event types defined in Administration > Lists > Project Event Types will appear as options on the left, as depicted below:

 Add a New Event

-To add a new event, navigate to the desired event type on the left (the left panel appears when the hamburger icon is clicked).
+Step 1: Navigate to the desired event type on the left (the left panel appears when the hamburger icon is clicked).
 Then click the plus sign in the upper left.

 In the example below, the event type of Risk is shown.
 The plus sign was clicked and a new row appears at the top, called “New Risk.”